-This means that you’ll be confronted with masses of tourists during the months of June - August, most of them being from the United Kingdom, Ireland and Germany.
+During peak season, you’ll be confronted with masses of tourists during the months of June – August, most of them from the United Kingdom, Ireland, and Germany.

 Where to stay in Faro, Algarve